 - Tortilla chips

-- *You need to half the recipe for the Instant Pot, as it fills above the ⅔ full limit.
+Instant Pot*You need to halve the recipe for the Instant Pot, as it fills above the ⅔ full limit.
 Or make a full batch and freeze half the uncooked recipe for later*

 Products used in this recipe: